-Formal claims of conformance by the organization responsible for an Actor shall be in the form of a published QIBA Conformance Statement.
-Manufacturers publishing a QIBA Conformance Statement shall provide a set of “Model-specific Parameters” describing how their product was configured to achieve conformance.

-The Specifications and Assessment Procedures described in Sections 3 & 4 of this Profile reflect those expected in standard clinical CT practice, including the settings in which the data that support the Claims of this Profile were acquired.
-There is potential to specify more rigorous assessment procedures for both CT equipment and analysis tool software that justify a reduction in the measurement variance found in the current Claims.
-Through continued investigation of technical sources of variance, and quantitative characterization of the improvements in accuracy and precision that can be achieved by further refining the Specifications of this Profile, it is anticipated that future versions of this Profile will contain both improved Claims and more specific Assessment Procedures relevant to quantitative imaging.

 The requirements in this Profile do not codify a Standard of Care; they only provide guidance intended to achieve the stated Claims.
 Failing to comply with a “shall” in this Profile is a protocol deviation.
 Although deviations invalidate the Profile Claims, such deviations may be reasonable and unavoidable and the radiologist or supervising physician is expected to do so when required by the best interest of the patient or research subject.
 How study sponsors and others decide to handle deviations for their own purposes is entirely up to them.

 For the Acquisition Device and Image Analysis Tool actors, while it will typically be the manufacturer who claims the actor is conformant, it is certainly possible for a site to run the necessary tests/checks to confirm compliance and make a corresponding claim.
 This might happen if a manufacturer is no longer promoting an older model device but a site needs a conformance statement to participate in a clinical trial.